SYSTEM ONLINE

 }

-The four-level comparator is the heart of the algorithm, and it is elegant because it encodes a human intuition rather than an abstract sorting rule.
-Humans who play Minecraft organise storage by item type.
-The comparator's first level directly captures that.
-The remaining levels are progressively more abstract tiebreakers that happen to produce sensible behaviour in edge cases — without the author needing to specify those edge cases explicitly.
+The four-level comparator encodes human behaviour rather than abstract sorting rules.
+Humans who play Minecraft organize storage by item type; the comparator's first level captures this directly.
+The remaining levels are tiebreakers that produce sensible outcomes in edge cases without explicit specification.

-There is a common confusion between things that are simple and things that are easy.
-Rich Hickey drew the distinction in Simple Made Easy: easy means familiar, close at hand, not far from what you already know; simple means not interleaved, not complex in the literal sense of twisted together.
-Most Minecraft sorting plugins are easy to find and hard to use — they are familiar software, but they interleave their logic with your gameplay.
-VanillaSort is neither immediately easy to discover nor simple in implementation, but it is simple in the sense that matters: it does not interleave itself with your play.
-It has one job, it does that job at exactly one moment, and then it disappears.
+Rich Hickey distinguishes between simple and easy in Simple Made Easy: easy means familiar, not far from what you know; simple means not interleaved, not complex in structure.
+Most Minecraft sorting plugins are familiar software that interleaves their logic with gameplay.
+VanillaSort does not interleave with play.
+It has one job, does that job at exactly one moment, and then stops.

-Most sorting mods break immersion.
-The interface is a command.
-The feedback is a chat message.
-The configuration is a YAML file that lives outside the game.
+Other sorting plugins use commands as the interface, chat messages as feedback, and YAML files for configuration that lives outside the game.
 VanillaSort has no interface, no feedback, and no configuration.
-The only artifact it leaves in the world is a trapped chest with a name — which is itself a Minecraft object, placed and named using Minecraft mechanics.
+The only artifact it leaves is a trapped chest with a custom name, both placed and named using vanilla Minecraft mechanics.
+Most sorting mods require learning their rules; VanillaSort requires none.

 The source is at github.com/lucacicada/VanillaSort.
 Three Java files.
 299 lines for the main plugin logic, 133 lines for the block iterator, and a small WorldAreaBlockIterator utility.
 The entire plugin compiles to a single JAR that any Spigot server can drop into its plugins folder.

-The project was later renamed EasySort internally — an appropriate name, because the experience it creates is exactly that.
+The project was later renamed EasySort internally, reflecting the experience it creates.